HR & Payroll Software from TankhaPay

 What is Loss Of Pay

-Loss of Pay (LOP) is a distinctive aspect of employee leave that merits a comprehensive understanding.
+The full form of LOP is Loss of Pay.
+Loss of Pay is a distinctive aspect of employee leave that merits a comprehensive understanding.
 Here are key points elucidating the intricacies of LOP:

 • Unpaid Leave: LOP categorically denotes a form of unpaid leave where employees forego their regular salary or wages for the duration of their absence.
 This absence from work is not compensated, distinguishing it from periods of paid leave.